Machine processing methods increase occupational health and safety on a network operator’s construction sites

 + Less resource consumption

-+ Less transport required (therefore less CO2)
++ Less transportation required (therefore less CO2)

 Negative